zsparal/api-documentation/source/reference/v2/payments-api/get-payment.rst

 * ``details.qrCode`` Include a :doc:`QR code </guides/qr-codes>` object.
 Only available for iDEAL, Bancontact
   and bank transfer payments.
 * ``details.remainderDetails`` Include `Payment method specific details`_ of the remainder payment if the payment is stacked.
-  Only available for gift card payments.
+  Only available for gift card and voucher payments.

 Embedding of related resources
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^